pablodav/burp_server_reports/README.md

 helpful reports for burp backup and restore

-It doesn't use burp -a m, it uses burp-ui api to get data so you need burp-ui up and accessible.
+It doesnt use burp -a m, it uses burp-ui api to get data so you need burp-ui up and accessible.

 Requirements
 ===========